Oral Cancer treatment in South India

 Dental-Caries-Progression Dental-Caries-Progression

 Dental caries are one of the causes of dental sensitivity.
-Once the tooth is invaded by caries, it leads to destroying the hardest and outermost covering of the tooth, thus exposes the dentine.
+Once the tooth is invaded by caries, it leads to the destruction of the hardest and outermost covering of the tooth, thus exposing the dentine.
 When the caries progress, it causes severe sensitivity to hot or cold drinks and sweets.

 Treatment

 The sensitivity of the teeth can be treated.
 Depending on the cause of sensitivity, treatment varies.
-After clinical and radiographic examination, initial caries and wear teeth can be restored.
-For periodontal disease complete scaling and root planning if required gingival graft surgery is done.
+After clinical and radiographic examination, initial caries and worn teeth can be restored.
+For periodontal disease, complete scaling and root planing, if required, and gingival graft surgery are done.
 If the pulp is irritated, then root canal treatment with crown placement is the option.
 Maintaining good oral hygiene with proper brushing and flossing is recommended.

 Dental Hospital at Thuckalay

-Jerush Dental & Facial Corrective centre is one of the leading dental hospitals in Thuckalay, providing treatment for dental treatment and all other dental treatments for its patients from Nagercoil, Thuckalay and Marthandam.
-Our Adyar, Chennai branch also providing excellent dental care treatments.
+Jerush Dental & Facial Corrective Centre is one of the leading dental hospitals in Thuckalay, providing treatment for dental treatment and all other dental treatments for its patients from Nagercoil, Thuckalay, and Marthandam.
+Our Adyar, Chennai branch also provides excellent dental care treatments.

 dr-jovitta Dr-Jovitta